A small paver driveway with a modern pattern and contrasting border for big curb appeal.

 This is the sweet spot for most suburban homes in Nassau and Suffolk counties.
 Medium driveways, which typically measure between 1,001 and 2,000 square feet, are the most common size we see.
 The cost for a project in this range usually falls between $15,000 and $25,000.
 This larger area gives you more room to play with design elements, like integrated walkways or flared entrances, and comfortably accommodates multiple vehicles.
 The driveway installation costs reflect the increased materials and labor needed for the larger surface area, but the investment pays off in both utility and appearance.

-Large Driveways (Over 2,000 sq. ft.)
+Cost for a Large Driveway (Over 2,000 sq. ft.)

 For properties with long, winding entrances, circular driveways, or extra parking areas, you’re looking at a large-scale project.
 Driveways over 2,000 square feet can range from $25,000 to $50,000 or more, depending on the final size and complexity.
 For example, a sprawling 4,500-square-foot driveway could cost between $35,000 and $50,000.
 A project of this size is a major landscape feature, offering a grand entrance and incredible design potential.
 It’s where expert masonry and construction can truly transform the entire front of your property, creating a cohesive and impressive look from the street to your front door.